 That’s a question of personal preference.
 It may depend on the types of kids haircuts.
 For example, if you and your kid choose a classic short crop, the next time you see the stylist will be in months.
-And if you go for something with bangs and layers, it will require a regular visit.
+And if you go for something with bangs and layers, or even kids' mohawk, it will require a regular visit.

 Obviously, you should make appointments based on the growth and type of your kid’s hair.
 Thick and curly hair types are prone to damage and tangling, so regular trimming is mandatory.

-Kids haircuts are a whole stage that you and your beloved child should get through together.
-And this post is here to keep you away from bad experience that many moms encounter during the first haircut.
+Kids' haircuts are a whole stage that you and your beloved child should get through together.
+And this post is here to keep you away from bad experiences that many moms encounter during their first haircut.
 Now that you know how to make your kid happy and how to prepare them for little changes, there’s no need to worry.
 Good luck with your new haircuts!